kthecoder/AIBlue/README.md

 # Disclaimer

-Due to the level of abstraction and high customization of Fluid HTN, it is impossible to port into Godot.
-The best solution is to develop the AI system in C++, but develop the sensors and operators in GdScript and have the C++ code call those functions.
+The AI system in written in C++, the sensors and operators written in GdScript and make function calls to the C++ code.

-Since GdScript is duck typed and does not have interfaces, porting this to GdScript would be challenging since this project relies on the Builder Pattern, Queues, etc.

 # Usage